There are approximately 2400 dogs in the Otorohanga District.

 Dogs kept solely or principally for the purposes of herding or driving stock are exempt from the general microchipping requirement.

 A declaration must be completed to obtain such an exemption: Application for working dog declaration [PDF, 54 KB]

 Responsible dog owners will be required to:

-Unfortunately there are some owners who do not act in a responsible manner, and the following issues may occur as a result:
+Unfortunately, there are some owners who do not act in a responsible manner, and the following issues may occur as a result:

 These issues may require action by Council or its Animal Control Contractor.

 Council takes attacks of dogs on people or other animals very seriously.
-In emergency situations where there is a threat to safety Council can be contacted direct on (07) 873 4000, 24 hours a day.
+In emergency situations where there is a threat to safety Council can be contacted directly on (07) 873 4000, 24 hours a day.